AutumnLeavesFall/BlueTeamScripting/README.md

 - list_processes.sh
     - Currently lists all running processes, asks for a PID, and attempts to kill that process
     - Post-UB Lockdown Thoughts: it was easier to just run these commands manually.
 Need to modify so it has the ability to search for specific keywords and highlight high-cpu usage
+- inventory.sh
+    - Gather OS, admin users, users, IP and MAC address, and ports list as typically requested by the first task inject in competitions
+    - Tested in current state
+    - Just needs to have the ports display finished